hgducharme/Ruby-Programming/control_flow_in_ruby/README.md

 ## `if` Statements:

-`if` statements takes an expression, and runs it to see if it is true or false.
+An `if` statement takes an expression, and runs it to see if it is true or false.
 If the expression is `true`, then it runs the block of code.
-If the expression is `false`, then it moves onto the next piece of instructions.
+If the expression is `false`, then it moves onto the next piece of instruction.

 An example: